Skip to main content

 How Do These Therapies Work Together Mechanistically?

-The true power of lies in their complementary mechanisms of action.
+The true power of combining these therapies lies in their complementary mechanisms of action.
 Testosterone primarily acts through the androgen receptor, directly influencing gene transcription related to muscle growth and maintenance.
 Growth hormone peptides work upstream, stimulating the pituitary to release GH, which in turn signals the liver to produce Insulin-Like Growth Factor 1 (IGF-1).
 IGF-1 is a key mediator of GH’s anabolic effects.

 A Clinical Protocol Example